LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 [Live Example of Incremental Updates Entry Point][emm-change-api-example-fullcache]

-The process for creating Incremental Updates is the same as for Notifications with a few additional steps noted in this section.
+The process for creating Incremental Updates is the same as for Notifications with a few additional steps noted in this section if RDF patches are implemented.

 #### As changes are made to the dataset